 Billy Bob’s Texas

-A Texas tradition of freshly fried chips evenly laid down, topped with a pickled jalapeño slice and cheese from Longhorns (that’s the cattle that are decedents from cattle brought over by Christopher Columbus and Spanish settlers in the late 1400’s).
+A Texas tradition of freshly fried chips evenly laid down, topped with a pickled jalapeño slice and cheese from Longhorns (Texas longhorn is a breed of cattle that are decendents from cattle brought over by Christopher Columbus and Spanish settlers in the late 1400’s).